MilanRadeta/XMLProject/README.md

 - RDF
 - User database
 - acceptance and dismisal of acts and amendments
-- XML, XHTML and PDF exports
 - XML uploads
 - XML input
-- Search results in groups of 5, 10, etc.
 - collections for acts in procedure, accepted acts, acts not yet in procedure, amendments, etc.
-- prevent creating new amendments when the session considering the act in question has started